copperlabs/api/README.md

 ## API Versioning
 The first part of the URI path specifies the API version you wish to access in the format `v{version_number}`.

-For example, version 1 of the API (most current) is accessible via:
+For example, version 1 of the API is accessible via:

 ```no-highlight
 https://api.copperlabs.com/api/v1/